 Yes, bamboo is not a wood, but a grass.
 However, when made into cutting boards, this material surpasses other wood types in terms of durability, strength, beauty, and affordability.
 Because this market staple is a renewable resource, it is relatively cheaper than other kinds of cutting boards.
 Lastly, bamboos are known to be strong and resistant to bacteria, thus making food preparation safe and clean.

-Top 10 Best End Grain Cutting Board in 2018
+Top 10 Best End Grain Cutting Boards

 10. Mountain Woods Acacia Hardwood End Grain Cutting Board with Juice Groove